Zeref1028/qr-code-component-main/README.md

 I dont know yet how to add a readme file, im just a new in github hehe.
+There`s a template inside the folder but i dont know how to use it or even insert an image.
+If there is anyone kind here to help me how to do it or give me some guidance Ill appreciate it a lot.